 Ready to start planning a Florida Keys destination wedding?
 These venues are great choices:

 Key West’s largest private beach welcome starry-eyed couples to host a Florida Keys destination wedding on a sprawling tropical garden at Casa Marina.
 As a Waldorf-Astoria property, you can expect a five-star affair, complete with indoor and outdoor options, an impressive culinary menu and other surprising touches.
 Like what?
 A glimpse into history, since the resort features a ballroom built by pioneer Henry Flagler in the 1920s.
 If you choose to make a vacay out of your big day, guests will enjoy sand-sculpting workshops, jet ski rentals, rum tastings and other adventures.
 Once everyone has flown back home, newlyweds can enjoy the romance cabana package that includes oceanfront spa treatments, chocolate-covered strawberries and more.

 The Moorings Village

 Locate smack-dab in between Key Largo and Key West is Islamorada, home to the dreamy Moorings Village.
-As a former coconut plantation with one of the largest private white-sand beaches in the region, this 18-villa property gives couples a bit of privacy, plenty of romance and all of the bells-and-whistles.
+With one of the largest private white-sand beaches in the region, this 18-villa property gives couples a bit of privacy, plenty of romance and all of the bells-and-whistles.
 Most couples will choose to buy-out the entire property, taking advantage of the family feel to celebrate their big days.
 As you plan your reception and ceremony, you’ll be amazed at the coconut trees, pretty blooms and gorgeous, purple-orange sunsets.
 With two restaurants nearby, you can choose between a sit-down or buffet, an outdoor party or an indoor one, depending on your preference.
 A big favorite here is a candlelit ceremonies for night-owl twosomes.

 Cheeca Lodge & Spa